TULSA SPRING SWING 2026 CONTEST RULES

 Ams must meet the requirements for a Newcomer, Novice or Intermediate dancer.
 (See Qualification for Strictly Swing Contests).

-Pros may dance with a maximum of FIVE ams in each division contest.
+Pros may dance with a maximum of FIVE ams in each division contest, but not to exceed 12 in total.
 Only the highest placement points will count toward “Top Pro” award.
 Pros may dance with the same am in both the Mixed Pro-Am Routine and Pro-Am Strictly Swing contests.

 Swing Content